kristenvaccaro/interaction-design/assignments.md

 To schedule, visit prairietest.com and log in with your UC San Diego credentials.
 More information about testing policies and procedures can be found on the TTC’s website.
 You may also email tritontesting@ucsd.edu for assistance.

 Please note that, if you plan to use OSD-approved accommodations for your test, you will take it at the TTC’s Pepper Canyon Hall location.
-You must schedule your test at least three days in advance through the RegisterBlast system.
+You must schedule your test at least three days in advance through the RegisterBlast system. -->

-## Final Exam
+## Midterms and Final Exam

-A final exam will evaluate your understanding of the material for the entire quarter.
-It will consist of multiple choice and open-ended responses, similar to the quizzes and in-class discussions and activities.
-The final exam time is set by the university, and can be found on Blink.
+There will be three exams this quarter (two midterms, one final). <!-- Exams will consist of multiple choice questions.
+The final exam time is set by the university, and can be found on TSS.
 I am happy to offer a conflict exam.
 If everyone who is interested can attend the conflict exam time, no reason/excuse is needed.
 Otherwise, students with more serious conflicts will be prioritized.
-Look out for a survey near the end of the quarter.
+Look out for a survey near the end of the quarter. -->

+All exams for this course will be administered by the Triton Testing Center (TTC) in the Computer-Based Testing Lab in AP&M B349.
+The TTC’s rules concerning testing are the rules for this course.

+You must schedule your tests in advance, and it is recommended that you do so as soon as possible.
+Scheduling for all tests, with the exception of finals, opens on the first day of instruction.

+To schedule, visit prairietest.com and log in with your UC San Diego credentials.
+More information about testing policies and procedures can be found on the TTC’s website.
+You may also email tritontesting@ucsd.edu for assistance.

+Please note that, if you plan to use OSD-approved accommodations for your test, you will take it at the TTC’s Pepper Canyon Hall location.
+You must schedule your test at least three days in advance through the RegisterBlast system.